The Board of Directors is the highest decision-making body of the organisation which is charged with the following key tasks:

 Francis Blake, UK

-Chief Advisor to COSMOS.
-A published expert on organic farming and management, he has over 30 years experience in representing the organic agricultural movement in the UK and internationally through past appointments as IFOAM EU group President and Standards Director and policy advisor for the Soil Association, co-owner of Nine Springs Natural Health Centre and Chairman of Ecos Homes Ltd. His wide range of technical expertise covers all areas of organic production, processing, legislation and standards including aquaculture, forestry, cosmetics, textiles, ethical and fair trade; governance and CSR, sustainable building and development and complementary health.
-Francis joined the IOAS board in 2015.
+Francis is currently semi-retired, but still involved in occasional consultancy work, with eg COSMOS, Tun (Iceland) and Standard Life Ethicals Funds Advisory Group.
+A published expert on organic farming and management, he has over 30 years’ experience in representing the organic agricultural movement in the UK and internationally through past appointments as IFOAM EU group President, Chair of COSMOS, and Standards Director and policy advisor for the Soil Association.
+He is also co-owner of Nine Springs Natural Health Centre and of Flaxdrayton Farm Workshops.
+His wide range of technical expertise covers all areas of organic production, processing, legislation and standards including aquaculture, forestry, cosmetics, textiles, ethical and fair trade; governance and CSR, sustainable building and development and complementary health.
+Francis joined the IOAS board in 2015, and the board of the new Alliance for Organic Integrity in 2019.

 Michael Sligh, USA

-Michael Sligh, is Policy Director for Rural Advancement Foundation International (RAFI-USA).
-He manages policy, research and education regarding agricultural best practices, agro-biodiversity, agro-biotechnology, organic, identity preserved and a range of food justice and other value-added food labeling and marketing issues.
-He has more than 30 years experience in agricultural practices and policy analysis, including both domestic and international work.
+Michael has more than 40 years’ experience in agricultural practices and policy analysis, including both domestic and international work.
 He is a part-time family farmer and a trained anthropologist.
-He has helped found and run numerous agricultural organisations, including as the founding Chair of the USDA/National Organic Standards Board, founder of Southern Sustainable Agriculture Working Group, founder of National Organic Coalition, founding partner of Agricultural Justice Project and a founding member of Domestic Fair Trade Association.
+He has helped found and run numerous agricultural organisations, including as the founding Chair of the USDA/National Organic Standards Board, founder of Southern Sustainable Agriculture Working Group, founder of National Organic Coalition, founding partner of Agricultural Justice Project, a founding member of Domestic Fair Trade Association and the Organic Farmers Associaiton.
 He lives, farms and works from North Carolina.

 Peggy Miars, USA